Accept payment via apps or sell online? A 1099-K form may be in your future.

 Selling online and taxes: What you should know

-*The new Form 1099-K thresholds are part of changes from the American Rescue Plan Act passed March 2021.
+*The new Form 1099-K thresholds are part of changes from the American Rescue Plan Act passed in March 2021.

 Digital Business Payment and Seller FAQs

-I’ve never heard of a 1099-K. What is that form?
+I’ve never heard of a 1099-K. What is a 1099-K form?

-If you are an individual and not a business, check out H&R Block’s related article on receiving money via apps or selling items online!
+If you are an individual and not a business, check out H&R Block’s article on receiving money via apps or selling items online!

 The platform I used asked me to fill out a W-9.
 Why is that?